learn-co-curriculum/dsc-intro-to-probability-lab/README.md

       True  True  True  True  True  True False False False False  True False]

-Applying the `sum()` function you can get to the total number of items in the event space.
-Divide this by the total number in the sample space.
+Applying the `sum()` function to this result you can get to the total number of items in the event space.
+Divide this number by the total number in the sample space to obtain the probability of throwing a 5 at least once.

 ```python